-Straw diameter for SPD ST is chosen to be 10 mm.
-Straws for SPD prototype are based on the same technology and mylar type like for the NA62 [359].
-The straw tubes are manufactured from 36 μ m thin PET foil, coated on one side with two thin metal layers (0.05 μ m of Cu and 0.02 μ m of Au) to provide electrical conductivity on the cathode and to improve the straw tube gas impermeability.
-NA62[12] has demonstrated that these straws can be operated in vacuum.
-A leak rate of about 7 mbar/min for the full detector (7168 straws) was measured [130].
-A few straws are used for dedicated mechanical tests.
-They are cut in 20 segments of about 25 cm length and tested under overpressure until the breaking point.
-The other straws are cut to 5.3 m and the cut ends are stored for further analysis..
-The breaking pressure is 9 bar on average and no sample broke under 8.5 bar.
-The quality control procedure is the same as for NA62 straws.
-During the ultrasonic welding process the seam quality is verified by a digital microscope (recorded to file for each straw).
-The seam quality is checked in real-time by the operator.
-Of the 50 tubes produced so far, all had a good seam.
-Post-fabrication, several measurements and tests are performed.
+The straw manufacturing process in general follows the procedure developed for NA62 [361].
+The tubes are manufactured of PET foil 36 μ m thick, coated on one side with two thin metal layers (0.05 μ m of Cu and 0.02 μ m of Au) in order to provide electrical conductivity of the cathode and to improve the gas impermeability.
+NA62 has demonstrated that these straws can be operated in vacuum [350].
+A leak rate of only about 7 mbar/min for the whole detector (7168 straws) was measured [361].

+A few straws with a diameter of 10 mm were used for dedicated mechanical tests.
+They were cut in 20 segments of about 25 cm long and tested under overpressure until the breaking point.
+The other straws were cut to 5.3 m and the cut ends were preserved for further analysis.
+The breaking pressure was found to be 9 bar on average and no one sample broke under 8.5 bar.
+The quality control procedure was the same as for NA62 straws.
+During the ultrasonic welding process the seam quality was verified by a digital microscope (recorded to file for each straw).
+Furthermore, the seam quality was checked by an operator in real time.
+All 50 tubes produced so far have good seams.

+Several measurements and tests are performed post-fabrication.
 The seam width and straw inner diameter are measured by an optical method.
 The cathode electrical DC resistance is measured.
 The elongation and breaking force are both measured on the test samples (cut straw ends).
 The straws undergo a long-term overpressure test with temporary end-plugs glued into both ends of each straw.
-An overpressure test to $\Delta P \approx 2$ bar is performed for a period of about 1 h.
+An overpressure test to $\Delta P \approx 2$ bar is performed for a period of about 1 hour.
 Subsequently, the straw is subjected to a long term overpressure test at $\Delta P \approx 2$ bar for a period of at least 30 days.
 Gas leak estimation is obtained by measuring the loss of pressure over time.
 The local straw deformation is measured under an applied weight of 300 g, and the pressure is derived from the calibrated relation between loss of pressure and deformation.
-Design of an individual straw tube is shown in FIg. 4.13.
+Design of an individual straw tube is shown in Fig. 4.13 (a).

-Figure 4.13: Individual straw tube of the SPD ST.
+Figure 4.13: Individual straw tube of the SPD ST (a).
+Schematic representation of a 2-side straw readout (b).